 I never liked the idea of having a record label, because you’re too deeply invested into something you don’t control.

-So if I were to have a label, my decision on who to sign wouldn't be decided just by the quality of the music.
+So if I were to have a label, my decision of who to sign wouldn’t be decided just by the quality of the music.
 There are plenty of people with great music but destructive work-habits or an unsustainable approach to their career.

 To confidently invest in an artist (as a label), I’d want to see: